syncfusion-content/windowsforms-docs/WindowsForms/Installation and Deployment/Deployment.md

 ### X-Copy

-X-copy can supported by the Syncfusion assembly reference in the Solution Explorer, It can be achieved by setting it’s the Copy Local property of the reference to True.
-So that Syncfusion assemblies will be copied to the Release/Bin, Debug/Bin folders.
-And this deployment consists of copying the exe, dlls, xmls files to the client machines that similar to manual copy.
+X-copy is supported by the Syncfusion assembly reference in the Solutions Explorer.
+It can be achieved by setting it’s the Copy Local property of the reference to "True", so that the Syncfusion assemblies are copied to the Release/Bin, Debug/Bin folders.
+And this deployment consists of copying the exe, dlls, xmls files to the client machines similar to that of manual copy.

 ![](Deployment_images/Deployment_img1.jpeg)

 ### GAC

-Through Syncfusion installer, Syncfusion assemblies are installed in the GAC of the the developer machines.
-Also Syncfusion [Assembly Manager](../AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/Selvaganapathy/Desktop/assembly manager# "") will help to Add/ Remove the Syncfusion assemblies to/from GAC.
+Through Syncfusion installer, Syncfusion assemblies are installed in the GAC of the developer machines.
+Also Syncfusion's [Assembly Manager](../AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/Selvaganapathy/Desktop/assembly manager# "") helps you add or remove the Syncfusion assemblies to or from GAC.

 ## Installed Location

-The following Table represent Assemblies/ Samples and its installed location
+The following table represent Assemblies/ Samples and its installed location

 <table>
 <tr>
 <td>
-**Assemblies****/** **Samples******<br/><br/></td><td>
+**Assemblies/ Samples**<br/><br/></td><td>
-installed location****<br/><br/></td></tr>
+**Installed location**<br/><br/></td></tr>
 <tr>
 <td>
 GAC<br/><br/></td><td>